TEN-framework/portal/content/docs/ten_framework/ten_designer/overview.md

 TEN Framework offers high flexibility and provides rich functionalities, including TEN Cloud Store, package management, multi-language support, and multi-platform support.
 However, these features may require a longer learning period and higher technical threshold to master TEN Framework for AI Agent development and customization.
 To facilitate developers' use, TEN Framework provides a command-line tool called TEN Manager, which enables developers to easily modify and customize AI Agents built with TEN Framework.

-Since command-line tools are not as user-friendly as graphical user interfaces, TEN Manager includes a web UI-based visual development interface called TEN Designer, in addition to the command-line interface.
+Since command-line tools are not as user-friendly as graphical user interfaces, TEN Manager includes a web UI-based visual development interface called TMAN Designer, in addition to the command-line interface.
 It provides rich functionality to help developers develop and debug TEN Apps and TEN Extensions.
 This means that developers only need to obtain the TEN Manager tool to access a complete TEN Framework development environment with both command-line and graphical user interfaces.

-You can get TEN Designer from the following link:
+You can get TMAN Designer from the following link:

 ```text
 https://github.com/TEN-framework/ten-framework/releases
 ```

-TEN Designer supports the following operating systems and architectures.
+TMAN Designer supports the following operating systems and architectures.
 Please obtain the appropriate version for your platform:

 - Windows
   - x86_64